Custom Illustrations: How To Use Them In Marketing + Examples

 3. Uncomplicate complicated concepts

 In the form of blogs or through social media posts, brands share informative content.
 That’s because most people browse the internet when they need answers.
-In fact, 65% of people who watch YouTube look for videos that help them fix something.
+In fact, 90% of people discover new brands or products on YouTube.
 And 33% of people read blogs when they want to learn something new.

 So, how-to videos in your niche and informative blogs significantly boost your website traffic.
 It’s not just that.
 By consistently providing information that adds value to your audience you emerge as a reliable source, an industry expert they come to for opinions and answers.
 And this level of trust can be beneficial for your long-term brand image.